-Our hair transplant cost analysis found the average costs of a hair transplant in the UK is £4,820.
-With some saving, that’s not out of reach for many people.
+Our hair transplant cost analysis found the average cost of a hair transplant in the UK is £4,820.
+With some savings, that’s not out of reach for many people.

 Though we’re pretty sure his full head of hair is down to a hair transplant, Antonio Conte could have undergone an alternative hair loss treatment to regrow his thinning hair.

-Some of the most popular treatments include topical over the counter medications like minoxidil.
-Suitable for both men and women, if you’re looking for a less invasive hair loss solution than a hair transplant, this could be the perfect solution.
+Some of the most popular treatments include topical over-the-counter medications like Minoxidil.
+This hair loss treatment is suitable for both men and women.
+So, if you’re looking for a less invasive hair loss solution than a hair transplant, this could be the perfect solution.

 Vitamin infusion therapy allows for 100% absorption.
 Passing directly into the bloodstream, the vitamins can then work their magic on any deficiencies you may have.

 Antonio Conte’s hair transplant method is a subject of a lot of debate online – sometimes more than his managing skills.
 Looking at the evidence, we think it’s more likely he had a FUE hair transplant.
 As we saw above, Antonio Conte shaved his head entirely in 2007.
 There was evidence of hair regrowth across his scalp, but the small scar from a FUT procedure couldn’t be seen.

-For Conte, this could have been the back of his head, where his hair was still present – and reimplanting them into the balding area.
+For Conte, this could have been the back of his head, where his hair was still present and then reimplanting them into the balding area.
 As FUE doesn’t leave a scar, it’s a better option for men who wear their hair short.
-Find out more about the difference between FUT and FUE.

 Take a look at our guide to how long it takes to see results, and what to expect when you’re recovering from hair transplant surgery.

 Simply fill in your details in the form below and we'll get in touch with you shortly.